← Back to Blog

 Bank Holidays and Your Annual Leave: How It Really Works

-The most widely held misunderstanding about bank holidays is that they are an additional entitlement on top of your annual leave.
-In fact, there is no separate legal right to bank holidays in UK employment law.
-The statutory minimum of 5.6 weeks (28 days for a full-time worker) can include bank holidays.
-This means an employer can count the 8 standard bank holidays in England and Wales as part of your 28 days, leaving you with just 20 days of annual leave to use at your discretion.
+Here it is, plain and simple: there's no separate legal right to bank holidays in UK employment law.
+None.
+Your statutory 5.6 weeks (28 days for a full-timer) can include bank holidays.
+So your employer can count the 8 bank holidays in England and Wales as part of your 28 days, leaving you just 20 days to choose yourself.
+And that's completely legal.

 How Many Bank Holidays Are There?